GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 helm upgrade flyte-backend flyteorg/flyte-binary --namespace default --values flyte.yaml
 ```

-Finally, go to the [IAP page](https://console.cloud.google.com/security/iap) in the GCP Console and enable IAP for the resource (it might have a name like `default/flyte-backend-flyte-binary-http`).
-After some time, the application should be accessible only to authenticated users.
-To grant access to the application, click "Add Principal" on the right panel and select the IAP-secured Web App User role.
+Finally, go to the [IAP page](https://console.cloud.google.com/security/iap) in the GCP Console and enable IAP for the corresponding resource (it might have a name like `default/flyte-backend-flyte-binary-http`).
+After some time, the dashboard should be accessible only to authenticated users.
+To grant access to the dashboard, click "Add Principal" on the right panel and select the IAP-secured Web App User role.

-Then wait for the changes to propagate and try to access the application.
+When the changes propagate, try to access the dashboard again.
 You should be redirected to the Google login page, and after successful authentication, you should be able to access the Flyte dashboard again.

 ## Cleanup